 Best 5K Inner City Urban Hike

 This urban hike should take approximately 1 hour and 15 minutes.
-Featuring lookouts of the city skyline, green space, heritage buildings, public art, and urban design.
-It explores the historic residential community of Mount Royal, the retail and entertainment district along 17th Avenue and 4th Street.
+You will explore the historic residential community of Mount Royal with retail and entertainment districts along 17th Avenue and 4th Street.
+This curated urban experience features scenic viewpoints, heritage buildings, lively streets, public art, and thoughtful urban design.

 Benefits of Urban Hiking | Evamy Ridge -Stepping it Up